ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Despite the privacy risks with sharing SCTs there is no loss in privacy if a client sends SCTs for a given site to the site corresponding to the SCT.
-This is because the site's logs would already indicate that the client is accessing that site.
+This is because the site's cookies could already indicate that the client had accessed that site.
 In this way a site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of SCTs that could be shared with auditors.
 Auditors can use this information to